hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 ## Multi-Select

-Multi-select enables users to select multiple rows from a dataset, significantly enhancing the efficiency of batch operations like delete, move, or update.
-This functionality is important for effective data management, especially in large datasets.
+Multi-select enables users to select multiple rows from a table.
+Users benefit from multi-select by experiencing enhanced efficiency and reduced errors, improving overall data management.
+This feature lets users quickly perform bulk actions on multiple rows, significantly increasing productivity.

 !!!
 Info

-Avoid using indeterminate states in individual rows.
-It's more effective at the global selection checkbox to reduce confusion.
+While you’re able to have the indeterminate state in the Cell / Select component, in the ember component, it is not achievable.
 !!!

 <video width="100%" controls loop>